z3l4w5/tintin-space/content/docs/part1/chapter1/5/_index.md

 ## 1.5.3 Having user-specific web pages

 There are websites where the developers personalize each page for the user.
 This data is different because it’s based on the user ID.
 Therefore, it might not make sense to precompile.
 Most users might not log in.
 There is no public access to bots that can cause increased load.
 The whole concept of many reads and a single write for the data is false.
 An example of this would be a calendar application.
-Because each user’s cal- endar is different, it does not make sense to pre-generate everyone’s daily calendar.
+Because each user’s calendar is different, it does not make sense to pre-generate everyone’s daily calendar.

 ## 1.5.4 When there is no data to compile

 Web apps are websites where the user is a creator and a consumer.
 For a document editor (think Google Docs), there is no data to present.
 In these cases, the Jamstack approach does not help.

 Note that the Jamstack is helpful in all the previous cases for building the static parts of the website.
 These include the Privacy Policy page and the Terms of Use page.
-Even the About Us page and the company blog can be built optimally using the Jam- stack.
+Even the About Us page and the company blog can be built optimally using the Jamstack.
 These pages could be set up using the Jamstack approach, while a different stack can serve the rest of the website or web application.

 {{< hint info >}}
 **Exercise 1.3**